sndsgn/colors-hsla/README.md

 ```

 ### Using the css
-Simply copy colors.css to your css directory and include the file like so in the head of your html document
+Simply copy colors-hsla.css to your css directory and include the file like so in the head of your html document

 ```html
 <link rel="stylesheet" href="css/colors-hsla.css">